 Five nuggets of knowledge on Week 8:

 Early issues: Every NFL team wants to start a game fast, and no team has been worse at it than the Detroit Lions.
-Get this: The Lions have reached the red zone just seven times on 37 first-half possessions in 2012, scoring a touchdown an NFL-low once in those instances.
+Get this: The Lions have reached the red zone just seven times on 37 first-half possessions in 2012, scoring a touchdown on an NFL-low one of those instances.
 That failure speaks to the Lions' reliance on the big downfield play and illustrates how they have been unable to compensate with extended drives.
 It's another reason why opponents are outscoring them 77-37 in the first half this season.
-The Seattle Seahawks will arrive at Ford Field having outscored opponents 36-16 in the first quarter.
+The Seattle Seahawks will arrive at Ford Field having outscored opponents in the first quarter 36-16.
 Needless to say, the Lions won't win at a better rate than their current 33.3 percent if they keep falling behind early in games.

 New connection: The Green Bay Packers are already down one receiver (Greg Jennings) and a second (Jordy Nelson) was struggling to make it through practice this week because of a hamstring injury.
 But Sunday, the Jacksonville Jaguars will have to deal with a new and undeniable connection quarterback Aaron Rodgers has made.
 Rodgers has completed 37 of the 43 passes he has targeted second-year receiver Randall Cobb on this season.
 That completion percentage of 86.0 is the highest in the NFL for a quarterback to a receiver with a minimum of 30 attempts.
 The Jaguars' defense has given up an average of 27.3 points per game this season, and it's hard to imagine it slowing down Rodgers, Cobb and the rest of the Packers' offense.